jwbruce/libopencm3-examples/examples/stm32/l4/nucleo-l452re/README.md

 ic -- tutorial using input capture to measure pulsewidth and/or frequency of B1 presses ?????

+ext. timer -- tutorial using timer with external trigger input to count the edges from a pin, *e.g.* count bounces on user button **B1** presses during a short window (15-25ms)

-adc -- a new tutorial using the ADC with 2.048V internal reference
+adc -- a new tutorial using the ADC with 2.048V internal reference to measure ????

+reset -- short program to determine the reset source upon boot and print to UART (provide a **B1** or UART method to cause code to run to create a myriad of reset conditions)

-rtc -- a new tutorial to demonstrate the real-time clock peripheral
+rtc -- a new tutorial to demonstrate the real-time clock peripheral (use serial port to set and display RTC information???)

-wdg -- a new tutorial to demonstrate watchdog timer
+wdg -- a new tutorial to demonstrate watchdog timer (user must press button **B1** often enough to prevent WDG timeout)

 ## Other Future Work